jgraph/www.diagrams.net-source/_posts/2022-08-19-diagrams-other-names.md

 **graph.io** - most likely because both diagrams.net and draw.io are developed by us here at [JGraph](https://github.com/jgraph).

 **drow.io** - flanked by dark elves!
 Seriously though, the ``aw`` sound in English is difficult in other languages - in Japanese, it is closest to the vowel ``o``.
-<br />_drow.io redirects to diagrams.net - it's that popular a misspelling!_
+<br />_drow.io may look like it redirects to diagrams.net - but it's your autocorrect fixing the URL without you noticing!_

 **ddra.io** - when said aloud, this is suspiciously close to _daedra_.
-We should ask Bethesda if Hermaeus Mora, Jyggalag or Peryite is the patron prince of diagrams?
+Perhaps we should ask Bethesda if Hermaeus Mora, Jyggalag or Peryite is the patron prince of diagrams.
 Ooo, an idea - a wabbajack tool for hilarious chaos when teams collaborate!

 It's summer, and our brains are a little fried from the recent heatwaves.
-If you'd like to contribute additional misspellings or propose different meanings for those below, share it with [draw.io on Twitter](https://twitter.com/drawio).
+If you'd like to contribute additional misspellings or propose different meanings for those above, share it with [draw.io on Twitter](https://twitter.com/drawio).